 Ph.D. in journalism and public communication, University of Maryland, 2007.
 Dissertation: “Paradigm Disguise: Systemic Influences on Newspaper Plagiarism.”
 Adviser: Dean Thomas Kunkel.

 Bachelor’s degree in journalism, Eastern Illinois University, 1979.
 Graduated cum laude.
 Minor in history, emphasis in computer programming.

 University of Florida, associate professor, August 2007 to present.
 Teach undergraduate and graduate courses, advise graduate students, chair doctoral committees, and conduct research published in peer-reviewed journals.
-Named Cox/Palm Beach Post professor in November 2018.
+Promoted to associate professor in June 2013.
+Named Cox/Palm Beach Post professor in New Media in November 2018.